 This coursework is worth 5% and is due on 6 November at 16:00.
-You are asked to implement the Sulzmann & Lu tokeniser for the WHILE language.
-You can do the implementation in any programming language you like, but you need to submit the source code with which you answered the questions, otherwise a mark of 0% will be awarded.
+You are asked to implement the Sulzmann tokeniser for the WHILE language.
+You need to submit a document containing the answers for the questions below.
+You can do the implementation in any programming language you like, but you need to submit the source code with which you answered the questions.
 However, the coursework will only be judged according to the answers.
 You can submit your answers in a txt-file or as pdf.